aanchal691/Delicious/README.md

 # Restaurant_site
 In this repository there is a responsive web template for a restautrant where i used html css and some js along with bootstrap for mobile friendly design.
+Here is the Link https://desicodeer.github.io/Restaurant_site/